FedeGaleano/SnakeGame/README.md

 ### Title Screen
-This game is software rendered with ascii characters
+This game is software-rendered with ascii characters
 <img src="screenshots/screenshot-title.png">

 ### Gameplay